Prize-winning poet Laurel Blossom's most recent book is

 Any Minute, a chapbook, which was nominated for the Elliston Prize.
 Her work has appeared in a number of anthologies, including

-180 More: Extraordinary Poems for Every Day (Billy Collins, editor) and in national journals including
+180 More: Extraordinary Poems for Every Day (Billy Collins, editor) and in national magazines including

 Poetry,